Shubbu03/st-poland-bounty/README.md

 npm run dev
 ```

-Opens at `http://localhost:3000` — shows program invariants, state transitions, and the traditional→on-chain comparison.
+Opens at `http://localhost:3000` — interactive UI to explore the program, create workflows, and submit tasks.

 ## Security Model